chainer/chainer/examples/static_graph_optimizations/README.md

 ```

 It should not be necessary to modify the `backward()` implementation.
 As of Chainer v3 when double-backward (i.e., grad of grad) support was added, the `backward()` method of `FunctionNode` actually calls the `forward()` method of other `FunctionNode`s, and so it is only necessary to handle the forward case.

+#### How to add support to existing links

+Most existing links will work as-is and do not need to be modified.
+However, if a link needs to perform computations each iteration that are performed in code other than calling chainer functions, this code will need to be manually placed in a `@static_schedule_func`-decorated function or method of the link.

+If a link performs different computations depending on the training mode but is otherwise static, then it does not need to be modified.